 4. Adds to the home's curb appeal

 Siding also has a decorative function; it is a big part of what creates your home's overall appeal.
-By choosing the right kind of siding, it is possible to completely alter the appearance of a building and make it more attractive.
+By choosing the right kind of material and professional siding contractors in Northern Virginia, it is possible to completely alter the appearance of a building and make it more attractive.

 For instance, adding wood siding can give your home a classic look.
 Given the almost infinite variety of siding colors, designs, and textures available, there is no limit to how you can improve your home's curb appeal.